Top Kurdish lawyer shot dead in southeast Turkey

 | DIYARBAKIR, Turkey

-DIYARBAKIR, Turkey A prominent Kurdish lawyer and rights activist was shot in the head and killed in a street shootout on Saturday, an incident likely to fuel further unrest in Turkey's mostly Kurdish southeast.
+DIYARBAKIR, Turkey A prominent Kurdish lawyer and rights activist was shot in the head and killed on Saturday, in an incident likely to fuel further unrest in Turkey's mostly Kurdish southeast.

 The pro-Kurdish HDP Party called the killing of Tahir Elci a "planned assassination" and urged people to protest.
-Prime Minister Ahmet Davutoglu said it was unclear whether Elci was caught in crossfire or assassinated.
+Videos from the scene showed a gun battle in the street, in which two policemen died, and Prime Minister Ahmet Davutoglu said it was unclear whether Elci was caught in crossfire or assassinated.

+If it was the latter, he said, the target was clear.
+"The target is Turkey.
+It's an attack on peace and harmony in Turkey."

+President Tayyip Erdogan said the shooting, which took place in the southeastern city of Diyarbakir, showed Turkey was right in "its determination to fight terrorism".

+Elci was facing trial for saying the banned Kurdistan Workers Party (PKK) was not a terrorist organisation, as the government describes it.
+He had, however, denounced PKK violence.

+Kurdish forces are fighting Islamic State in both Iraq and Syria, making them an important ally of the United States against the militants -- something Turkey fears could embolden its own Kurdish minority.

-Hours later, police fired tear gas and water cannon to disperse hundreds of people marching in Istanbul to protest against the killing.
+Hours after Elci's death, police fired tear gas and water cannon to disperse hundreds of people marching in Istanbul to protest against the killing.
 The marchers chanted: "Shoulder to shoulder against fascism," and "Tahir Elci is immortal."

+Witnesses said Elci had been shot after speaking to journalists about a historic minaret which had been damaged in clashes days before.

+Despite videos of the shooting from several angles, the sequence of events was unclear.

 Privately owned Dogan News Agency reported two police officers were wounded when an investigative team, including Diyarbakir's chief prosecutor, visited the site and came under fire.